-Have you tried to prepare your latte at home using a plant-based milk and beem disappointed that your beverage didn’t quite turn out as expected?
+Have you tried to prepare your latte at home using plant-based milk and been disappointed that your beverage didn’t quite turn out as expected?
 Using plant-based alternatives instead of cow's milk can be a bit tricky at first.
-We have set out below some tips when add your favourite non-dairy milk alternative to your coffee-making routine.
+We have set out below some tips when adding your favourite non-dairy milk alternative to your coffee-making routine.

-With the fast growing love for milk alternatives, we asked Maria Paoli, an accredited National Barista Judge and Coffee Trainer, to have a closer look at the different plant-based alternatives and to give some tips as to how best prepare them with your coffee.
+With the fast-growing love for milk alternatives, we asked Maria Paoli, an accredited National Barista Judge and Coffee Trainer, to have a closer look at the different plant-based alternatives and to give some tips as to how best to prepare them with your coffee.

-Maria says that to start with not all milk alternatives are the same when it comes to their biological make up.
-For instance the molecular structure of each of the milks will determine the maximum temperature for texturing.
+Maria says that to start with, not all milk alternatives are the same when it comes to their biological make-up.
+For instance, the molecular structure of each milk will determine the maximum temperature for texturing.
 Texturing refers to the creation of foam and the heating of the milk.
-Did you know, the protein in milk is responsible for creating and stabilising the perfect microfoam on your latte, whilst fat in milk gives it that creamy texture?
+Did you know the protein in milk is responsible for creating and stabilising the perfect microfoam on your latte, whilst fat in milk gives it that creamy texture?

 *MilkLab; **The Alternative Dairy Co.; ***Australia’s Own; ****Living Planet